-Domaine Fontaine-Gagnard is one of the finest and most important producers in the village of Chassagne-Montrachet.
-The domaine has its origin in the fine Gagnard-Delagrange holdings of forty-five years ago, as the vineyards hail from the marriage of Richard Fontaine to Jacques Gagnard’s oldest daughter, Laurence Gagnard, in 1982.
-The Gagnard family has always been very closely-knit, and much of the vineyard work amongst the various branches of the family continues to be done together.
+Domaine Fontaine-Gagnard is one of the finest and integral producers in the village of Chassagne-Montrachet.
+The domaine has its origin in the fine Gagnard-Delagrange holdings of fifty years ago, as the vineyards hail from the marriage of Richard Fontaine to Jacques Gagnard’s oldest daughter, Laurence Gagnard, in 1982.
+The Gagnard family has always been very closely-knit, with much of the vineyard work amongst the various branches of the family continuing to be shared together.
 Céline Fontaine makes a bevy of fine wines from his excellent holdings in Chassagne-Montrachet, as well as examples of two of the finest Côte de Beaune reds: Volnay “Clos des Chênes” and Pommard “Rugiens”.
-But the heart and soul of Domaine Fontaine-Gagnard is their Chassagne-Montrachets, of which they own a fine clutch of premier crus and vines also in the grand crus of Criots-Bâtard-Montrachet, Bâtard-Montrachet and Montrachet itself.
+But the heart and soul of Domaine Fontaine-Gagnard are their Chassagne-Montrachets, of which they own a fine clutch of premier crus and vines also in the grand crus of Criots-Bâtard-Montrachet, Bâtard-Montrachet and Montrachet itself.